abhay-2105/ChatUI-mobileApp-Flutter/README.md

-A simple message chat Box user interface created using flutter
+A simple message chat App user interface created using flutter